brianaydemir/criticalmaas-nbmg-import/README.md

-# criticalmaas-nbmg-import
+# macrostrat-map-ingestion

-Scripts for importing maps from NBMG
+Scripts for ingesting maps into Macrostrat

+NOTE: Everything here should be viewed as a proof-of-concept.

 ## Overview of the process

 The import process can be divided into two phases:

-1. Scraping NBMG's website.
-This is inherently a task that cannot be generalized to work across multiple map repositories.
+1. "Scraping" some data source for potential maps of interest.
+This is a task that cannot be generalized across multiple data sources.

 2. Using the data obtained in the previous step to populate data into Macrostrat's database and object store.
 This task can be generalized to